preactjs/preact-www/content/en/guide/v10/getting-started.md

 // Create your app
 const app = h('div', null, 'Hello World!');

-// Inject your application into the an element with the id `app`.
+// Render the application into <body>. render(app, document.body);

-// Make sure that such an element exists in the dom ;) render(app, document.getElementById('app'));
+// Note: it's best use a wrapper element instead of body.
 ```

 The only difference is that you cannot use JSX, because JSX needs to be transpiled.
 We got you covered with an alternative in the next section.
 So keep reading.